DHTMLX/docs-diagram/docs/api/diagram_editor/editor/config/lineconfig_property.md

 The **lineConfig** object contains the following parameters:

-- `lineType` - (optional) the default type of a connector line.
+- `lineType` - (optional) the default type of the new connector lines.
 The value is applied, if the line object doesn't contain the "type" property
 - `lineDirection` - (optional) the direction of the new connector lines
 - `arrowsHidden` - (optional) defines whether the arrows of the new connector lines should be hidden
 - `lineGap` - (optional) sets the distance to the right-angled bend of a connector line